cantaloupe-project/cantaloupe/README.md

 # Requirements

 The only hard requirement is JRE 7+.
-Additional requirements depend on your choice of processor; see the Processors section below.
+Additional requirements depend on the particular processors being used; see the Processors section below.

 # Configuration